railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

 complete their timesheets correctly because this forms the basis of planning control, and the financial management and invoicing of projects

-You'll see in the next chapter that it's possible to automatically invoice services at the end of the month based on the timesheet.
+You'll see in :ref:`ch-services` that you can automatically invoice services at the end of the month based on the timesheet.
 But at the same time some contracts are limited to prepaid hours.
 These hours and their deduction from the original limit are also managed by these timesheets.